Imagine…. in Gilmanton, New Hampshire…..

 In April, 2018 we opened in the Old Fire House at Gilmanton Corners, and had a very successful market season through the end of December.
 Farmers, artisans, and artists from throughout the Belknap/Merrimack counties region sold their goods through the Market.
 New customers became acquainted with the Market every week, and scores of people became old friends very quickly.

-In April 2019 we are opening in a new partnership at the Four Corners Brick House for the season.
+In 2019 we established a new partnership at the Four Corners Brick House Antique Store, renting an improved facility for our purposes with great synergies between the two businesses.

 Gilmanton is clearly ready for this.